 But that assembly line won’t work if you run a fast casual restaurant.
 Your customers will still expect the speed of a quick service restaurant, but they’ll also want a meal that tastes fresh.
 So how do fast casual restaurants do it?

 They buy locally sourced produce and prepare it onsite.
-Sourcing local food also allows fast casual restaurants to offer customers healthier options, such as vegetarian meals or gluten-free ingredients.
+Sourcing local food also allows fast casual restaurants to offer customers healthier options, such as vegetarian and vegan meals or gluten-free ingredients.
 The inclusion of healthier menu alternatives also allows fast casuals to market themselves as better than fast food – and consumers are eating it up.

 For just a bit more buck, you can get a lot more bang: this is your motto if you manage a fast casual restaurant.
 The average check size for a fast casual meal is about $12 – that’s seven dollars more than the price of a standard fast food check.